-Generational groups have different norms and behaviors that impact the workplace — positively and negatively.
+Generational groups have different norms and behaviors that impact the workplace — positively and negatively .Gen X and Millennials behave at Work is one of the critical point we have to think of.
 Each generation believes that its work ethic is “better and/or stronger” than that of subsequent generations.
 Each also believes that theirs is sufficient and appropriate.

 In 1987 the world was introduced to the term millennial, named for the high school class that would graduate in 2000.
 Commonly portrayed as idealistic and overzealous, the story we often heard over the years was that millennials were more likely to be talking about their passions than doing their day jobs.
 For the youngest members of our workforce, the things that typically mattered most at work were happiness and fulfillment.